remg427/misp42splunk/README.md

 If you have output of analysis pushed to Splunk you may automate the creation of events Log on sandboxing output > saved search to qualify, sanitize (dedup remove top Alexa, etc.) and prepare the table (misp_*, fo_*, eo_* and no_*) > set a splunk alert to create event(s) in MISP
 * Only fields prefixed with misp_ (or fo_ for file objects, eo_ for email objects, no_ for domain-ip objects) are imported
+* **NEW in >=3.2.2** additional fields can be added to MISP event by editing lookup/misp_datatypes.csv see [this sample](README/misp_datatypes.csv.sample).
+This will improve compatibility with Enterprise Security Adaptative response
 * Advise: for objects, verify the name of the fields to be created [Object definitions](https://github.com/MISP/misp-objects/tree/master/objects)
 * If you provide an eventid, that event is updated with attributes and objects instead of creating a new one. **WARNING** apparently the **API does create duplicate objects** if you submit several time the same inputs.

 ### Sighting in MISP based on Splunk alerts
 Search for attributes values/uuids in Splunk > alert to increment sighting counters (standard,false positive,expiration) in MISP for those values/uuids

+NEW in >=3.2.2: you can record the source of sighting in alert configuration (static string or inline field)

 ### Saved searches and Enterprise Security App
 Several saved searches are provided to easily create KV store lookups which can be used later.
 The default behaviour is to append new event attributes to the KV store but you may switch to replace it.